Bacteriophage AP205: Genome

 Bacteriophage AP205 contains a (+) sense single stranded RNA genome.
 The genome length for single stranded RNA phages are short, including that of Bacteriophage AP205.
-However, the genome of AP205 is longer than other Fiersviridae, containing approximately 4268 nucleotides with coding regions for a lytic protein, maturation protein, coat protein, and an RNA-dependent RNA polymerase.
+However, the genome of AP205 is longer than other Leviviricetes, containing approximately 4268 nucleotides with coding regions for a lytic protein, maturation protein, coat protein, and an RNA-dependent RNA polymerase.
 The AP205 genome is longer than most single stranded RNA phages due to the presence of lengthy intercistronic regions, a long maturation gene, and two extra open reading frames before the maturation sequence.

 Operator

 The operator of AP205 contains a 4 nucleotide loop with adenosine at the first and last position with two other amino acids in between.
-This loop is typically present in the operator region of Fiersviridae.
+This loop is typically present in the operator region of Leviviricetes.
 The AP205 operator region has a bulged adenosine on the hairpin structure similar to viruses in the Qubevirus genera.
 However, it is positioned closer to the 3' end of the hairpin structure.

 Lytic gene

 The first open reading frame (ORF) codes for a short lysis gene containing 35 amino acids.
 This gene is in a different position from the lytic genes of other viruses related to AP205.
-While other Fiersviridae encode their lytic genes between the coat and replicase proteins, AP205 has an open reading frame encoding a functional protein toward the 5' end of the genome that researchers suspect to have lytic function.
+While other Leviviricetes encode their lytic genes between the coat and replicase proteins, AP205 has an open reading frame encoding a functional protein toward the 5' end of the genome that researchers suspect to have lytic function.
 The N-terminus of the gene consists of positively charged amino acids.
 The C-terminus consists of a group of non-polar amino acids.
 To confirm the function of the protein, researchers cloned the gene into a plasmid with a strong promoter.
 The plasmid was induced in E. coli, which resulted in limited cell growth when compared to the control.
 The enzymes encoded by the lysis protein do not disrupt the proton motive force of the host cell.
 This supports the theory that AP205 bacteriophage evolved and formed a lysis gene through utilizing a vacant area of the genome.
 The lytic protein of AP205 is produced in an efficient manner, and is used to lyse bacteria other than the host cell.